Reference Architectures - Examples of Architectures - Zerto

 Outages & Disruptions

-Any disruption on the production site—whether it’s power, network, or otherwise—is protected with recovery of your files and folders, VMs, applications or site within just a few minutes to a point in time just seconds before the issue occurred.
+Any disruption on the production site—whether to power, network, or another system—is protected.
+Zerto recovers your files and folders, VMs, applications or site within just a few minutes to a point in time just seconds before the issue occurred.

 Ransomware Attacks